 These qualifications are delivered both on and off campus and two of these options must be undertaken as part of the VCAL.

 The Year 11-12 programs also assist students in developing work and vocational skills.
-This is achieved through participation in our workstations, careers elective and our community-based volunteer programs.
-Many students also have access to supported or independent work placements as part of the Work Related Skills strand of VCAL and the Vocational Education strand of the ALP.
+This is achieved through participation in applied work placements, careers elective and our community-based volunteer programs.
+Many students also have access to supported or independent work placements as part of the Work Related Skills strand of VCAL.

 In VCAL, students are expected to undertake studies within the Integrated Units.
 While these units of study have their basis in the Personal Development strand of VCAL, they incorporate many learning outcomes from the other strands.